lumber1ghauri/Portfolio/README.md

 - 📞 **Contact:** Easy ways to get in touch with me.

 ## 🎨 Inspiration
-This portfolio was inspired by [Project Name](https://github.com/soumyajit4419/Portfolio).
+This portfolio was inspired by [Portfolio](https://github.com/soumyajit4419/Portfolio).
 I have customized it to better reflect my personal style and professional aspirations.

 ## 🛠️ Technologies Used
 - **Frontend:** React.js, Tailwind CSS